Takata Is Recalling 35 Million More Airbags

 The latest recall of an additional 35 million vehicles will more than double what has already been the largest automotive recall in history.
-In fact, the recall expansion would bring the total number of vehicles recalled for potential airbag defects to nearly 63 million in the United States alone.
+In fact, the recall expansion would bring the total number of vehicles recalled for potential airbag defects to more than 63 million in the United States alone.

 Takata is recalling vehicles that contain its airbags because the airbags may unexpectedly explode.
 When an airbag explosion occurs, metal parts are hurled into the air, causing injuries – sometimes fatal ones – to drivers and passengers.
 To date, at least 11 people have been killed by injuries caused by Takata airbag explosions.
 An article on WRAL’s website reports that more than 100,000 injuries have also been reported.